 General

-In general, U.S. Nuclear Regulatory Commission oversight in emergency preparedness (EP) is focused on adherence to the E-Plan with an emphasis on these most risk-significant areas, and inspection resources should be deployed in a manner to cover these areas.
+In general, the U.S. Nuclear Regulatory Commission’s (NRC’s) oversight in emergency preparedness (EP) is focused on adherence to the Emergency-Plan (E-plan) with an emphasis on these most risk-significant areas, and inspection resources should be deployed in a manner to cover these areas.
 However, within the constraint of resources, a broad range of response areas should be inspected.

-Corrective action system data is to identify response areas of concern and deploy inspection resources accordingly.
+Corrective action system data is used to identify response areas of concern and deploy inspection resources accordingly.
 Areas, (e.g., operational support center (OSC), field monitor teams) that have had few critique findings or more than average as compared to the technical support center (TSC) or emergency operations facility (EOF) findings should be selected for observation.
-Inspection resources usually deployed in the TSC, EOF, or ontrol oom may be used to observe other areas.
+Inspection resources usually deployed in the TSC, EOF, or control room may be used to observe other areas.

-If licensee’s performance in previous baseline inspections in these risk-significant areas in conjunction with its performance under the drill and exercise performance (DEP) performance indicator (PI) indicates reliable acceptable performance within the licensee response band, inspectors should reduce the inspection sampling in those areas and instead use a portion of available inspection resources to sample a selection of less risk significant areas .
+If a licensee’s performance in previous baseline inspections in these risk-significant areas in conjunction with its performance under the drill and exercise performance (DEP) performance indicator (PI) indicates reliable acceptable performance within the licensee response band, inspectors should reduce the inspection sampling in those areas and instead use a portion of available inspection resources to sample a selection of less risk significant areas as described below.

-In order to facilitate review of critique related corrective actions, the inspector should request a listing sorted for drill and exercise critique findings the 2-3 years.
-If possible, the findings should be sorted by response .
+In order to facilitate review of critique related corrective actions, the inspector should request a CAP listing sorted for drill and exercise critique findings for the previous 2-3 years.
+If possible, the findings should be sorted by emergency response facility.

-The inspector should remain alert to the impact that the licensee’s performance in less risk-significant areas (e.g., staffingtraining) may have on the licensee’s performance of the risk-significant areas.
+The inspector should remain alert to the impact that the licensee’s performance in less risk-significant areas (e.g., staffing and training) may have on the licensee’s performance of the risk-significant areas of classification, notification, dose assessment and protective action recommendation (PAR).

 Prioritization of Additional Areas for Inspection